Ant: Life cycle

 The life of an ant starts from an egg.
-If the egg is fertilised, the progeny will be female diploid; if not, it will be male haploid.
+If the egg is fertilized, the progeny will be female diploid; if not, it will be male haploid.
 Ants develop by complete metamorphosis with the larva stages passing through a pupal stage before emerging as an adult.
 The larva is largely immobile and is fed and cared for by workers.
 Food is given to the larvae by trophallaxis, a process in which an ant regurgitates liquid food held in its crop.
 This is also how adults share food, stored in the "social stomach".
 Larvae, especially in the later stages, may also be provided solid food, such as trophic eggs, pieces of prey, and seeds brought by workers.

 The larvae grow through a series of four or five moults and enter the pupal stage.
 The pupa has the appendages free and not fused to the body as in a butterfly pupa.
 The differentiation into queens and workers (which are both female), and different castes of workers, is influenced in some species by the nutrition the larvae obtain.
 Genetic influences and the control of gene expression by the developmental environment are complex and the determination of caste continues to be a subject of research.
 Winged male ants, called drones (termed "aner" in old literature), emerge from pupae along with the usually winged breeding females.
 Some species, such as army ants, have wingless queens.
 Larvae and pupae need to be kept at fairly constant temperatures to ensure proper development, and so often are moved around among the various brood chambers within the colony.